WHO European Healthy Cities Network Summit of Mayors

 12–13 February 2018, Copenhagen, Denmark

 Socially, culturally and politically, cities are more important than ever before.
-Within a complex world of multiple tiers of government, numerous sectors working towards similar goals, and a broadening range of stakeholders involved in the pursuit health and well-being, cities are uniquely placed to provide leadership.
+Within a complex world of many levels of government, numerous sectors working towards similar goals, and a broadening range of stakeholders involved in the pursuit of health and well-being, cities are uniquely placed to provide leadership.